IMPORTANT TO KNOW

 - I need to transit through France to get home.
 Will I be allowed to do that?

 U.S. citizens are currently permitted to transit Paris Charles de Gaulle Airport only if they have a direct, onward flight to the United States.
 Travelers are not permitted to leave the international zone and will not be admitted to France.
 Transit time must be 24 hours or less.
 Food and other services in the transit area are extremely limited.
 Passengers should be prepared to be self-sufficient during their transit.
 Anyone transiting through France to reach the United States must have an attestation, available here, with the English translation here.
 You do not need an endorsement from the Embassy.
 The attestation includes a sworn statement of absence of COVID-19 symptoms and of contact with confirmed cases.
-For specific information on crossing the French-German land border, please visit the French government website.

 - Will I be allowed to enter the United States?